D84 Windows Setup

 - Open your class folder in the

-terminal - (Don’t forget to run
+bashterminal - (Don’t forget to run

-if this is a newly openedbash
+export DISPLAY=:0if this is a newly openedbashterminal) - Compile with

-gcc d84_setup_test.c -lm -lglut -lGL -lGLU -o d84_setup_test
+gcc d84_setup_test.c -lm -lglut -lGL -lGLU -o d84_setup_test - Run with

-- If no window pops up, something went wrong.
+./d84_setup_test - If no window pops up, something went wrong.
 Make sure you set the

-value on this terminal and retrace the steps on this page.
+DISPLAYvalue on this terminal and retrace the steps on this page.
 Additionally, see Part 5.

 That’s it!
 You’re set up to run D84 assignments!
 Good luck!